Data annotation attributes

 Data type Editor type Image

-If any other data type is specified other than the above table, the DataForm component uses the SfTextBox editor by default.
+If a different data type is specified that is not listed above, the DataForm uses the SfTextBox editor by default.

 [DataType(DataType.Date)]